18F/eng-hiring/_pages/phone-screens.md

 >
 > I’m excited that you’re here — are you ready to get started?

-### Discuss the candidate’s career history and path forward
+### Discuss the candidate’s career history and path

 Give the candidate space to tell their story, so we can hear how they view themselves and where they are heading in their career.

-- "Tell me about yourself."
+- "Tell me your professional story."
   - "Tell me about a few of your recent projects."
 - "What got you interested in 18F?"
 - "What are you looking for in your next ideal role, and what things are most important for you?"